|Title:||Division of Student Affairs Large, Outdoor, and/or Late Hours Event Policy|

 - Re-admittance Policies – Wristbands are issued once.
 If a guest leaves an event prior to the end of the program, a new wristband will not be issued.
 Once an event has reached capacity, no additional entrances will be permitted even if a guest surrenders his or her used wristband.

 - For Late Hours programs extending past 11:00 pm, a cut-off time of 11:30 pm will be established for admission to the program.
 This includes re-admission.
 If a guest leaves the program after 11:30 pm, s/he will not be re-admitted even if a wristband is displayed.

-All Participants are required to comply with federal, state and local law as well as all relevant University policies, including The Student Code.
+All Participants are required to comply with all federal, state and local laws as well as all relevant University policies, including The Student Code.

 - Date, time, location, etc.

 - Admissions Policy, ticket sales, handling money

 - Logistics (room, A/V, food, rain location, etc.)

 The organization representative must attend a pre-event meeting on the date of the program no later than thirty minutes prior to the start of the event.
 This meeting will also be attended by a representation of the approving office responsible for the event’s production and a representative from all security groups required for the event.
 During this meeting, all policies and procedures will be reviewed as well as expectations for all guests.
 Posters outlining these polices and expectations will be displayed at all events and will be provided by the approval office.